telerik/kendo-ui-core/docs/controls/gauges/lineargauge/overview.md

 # Linear Gauge Overview

-The [Kendo UI Linear Gauge widget](http://demos.telerik.com/kendo-ui/linear-gauge/index) is used to let users quickly understand where a value lies in a certain range.
-All graphics are rendered on the client using [Scalable Vector Graphics (SVG)](https://en.wikipedia.org/wiki/Scalable_Vector_Graphics).
+The [Kendo UI Linear Gauge widget](http://demos.telerik.com/kendo-ui/linear-gauge/index) enables users to quickly understand in what certain range a value lies.

+All graphics render on the client by using the [Scalable Vector Graphics (SVG)](https://en.wikipedia.org/wiki/Scalable_Vector_Graphics) format.

 ## Getting Started

 ### Create the Linear Gauge

-Create the Kendo UI Linear Gauge widget by using a simple `div` and optionally set a height and width via CSS.
+To create the Linear Gauge, use a `div` element and optionally set a height and width by using CSS.

 ###### Example